 Storage and make-ahead instructions

-Storage instructions: Baked honey cookies will keep for several days in an airtight container.
+Storage instructions: Baked honey cookies will keep for 3 to 5 days in an airtight container.

 Make-ahead instructions: You can freeze both the baked and unbaked honey cookies.
-Baked cookies will keep in at airtight container for up to 6 months.
+Baked cookies will keep in an airtight container for up to 3 months.
 Thaw at room temperature for a few minutes before serving.

 Freeze the unbaked cookie balls (before you've coated them in the cinnamon sugar) on a wax-lined baking pan until solid (about 3 hours).
 Store in an airtight container for up to 6 months.
 To bake, roll the frozen balls in cinnamon sugar, then bake at 325 °F for 14 to 17 minutes.